 How many hospitals service the entire populations of each Australian state?
 While New South Wales has the most hospitals in hard numbers, there are more facilities per person in Tasmania: this FACT indicates the proportion of hospitals per 100,000 persons that are located in each Australian state.

-The Australian state/territory with the highest number of hospitals per 100,000 people is Queensland, at 16.2.
-The state/territory with the lowest is the Australian Capital Territory at 2.2 hospitals per 100,000 persons.
+The Australian state/territory with the highest number of hospitals per 100,000 people is South Australia, at 7.93.
+The state/territory with the lowest is the Australian Capital Territory at 2.01 hospitals per 100,000 persons.